Voxelated/voxelated.github.io/_pages/CodingConventions.md

 It should be possible to write portable code in almost all cases.
-In some special circumstances (for example where wrapping a system call which may not have a similar operation on another platform), then the code should be hidden behind an iterface which provides the similar functionality for the unsupported platform.
+In some special circumstances (for example where wrapping a system call which may not have a similar operation on another platform), then the code should be hidden behind an interface which provides the similar functionality for the unsupported platform.

 If a compiler does not support some functionality, then there are two options: